brianberns/brianberns.github.io/Markdown/06-MajorMinorScales.md

 * Previous: [Equal temperament](05-EqualTemperament.html)
 * Next: [Interval names](07-IntervalNames.html)

-[^1]: Technically, these are actually called "natural" major and minor scales.
-There are other kinds of major and minor scales as well.
+[^1]: Technically, this shows only the "natural" minor scale.
+There are also variations of this scale called "harmonic" and "melodic" minor scales.